lhbikos/ReCenterPsychStats/docs/07-OnewayANOVA.md

 * RESETTLED:  2020 & 2021 represent the "resettled" phase where the transition to R was fairly complete and the class size returned to normal because the classes were offered in the first year.

 This is not a variable that was included in the dataset posted to the OSF repository, so we will need to create it.

+*If you wanted to use this example and dataset as a basis for a homework assignment, you could create a different subset of data.
+I worked the example for students taking the ANOVA class.
+You could choose multivariate or psychometrics.
+You could also choose a different dependent variable.
+I chose the traditional pedagogy subscale.
+Two other subscales include socially responsive pedagogy and valued by the student.*

 #### Simulate (or import) and format data.